adtrace/adtrace_sdk_android/README.md

 ### <a id="basic-setup"></a>Basic setup

 If you are integrating the SDK into a native app, follow the directions for a [Native App SDK](#basic-setup-native).
-If you are integrating the SDK for usage inside web views, please follow the directions for a [Web Views SDK](#basic-setup-web) below.
+If you are integrating the SDK for usage inside web views, please follow the directions for a [Web View SDK](#basic-setup-web) below.

 #### <a id="basic-setup-native"></a>Native App SDK